c7tincu/style-guide/README.md

 ## JS

 This JS Style Guide is based on [Airbnb’s](https://github.com/airbnb/javascript) (as of late April 2015), but it aims to be more thorough.
 Also, where my opinions are considerably different from (or even opposed to) the given reference, a “:warning:” icon indicates that.
+Moreover, a “:lipstick:” icon indicates cosmetical preferences.